California ┃ Agriculture

 Designed for agricultural educators across all sectors, this enriching experience blends science, culture, and professional development in one memorable journey.

-Self-education expenses directly related to employment may be
+*Self-education expenses directly related to employment for Australian teachers, may be tax deductible.
+Seek advice from your tax agent or the ATO

 Inspiring Educators ┃ Leading Scientists ┃ Real Impact